Ironhack-Data-BCN-July-2022/project-V-kaggle-competition/README.md

     - Why do those params work better than others?

 ## Tips
+- Check often for the df.shape & len of the things your working with
+- Do make sure you ONLY have two columns.
+When saving the file, you might save an "extra column" (index).
+So make sure you don't include it.
+There should only be two columns: id & price
 - Take advantage of the daily submissions.
 Try at least one today!